Overview

 - All users can view all agencies and agents (company-wide visibility)

-- Users can create agents during proposal creation but cannot edit agencies
+- Users can create agents during Journey creation but cannot edit agencies

 - Only Admins can manage financial settings like commission rates